weiweiweiopen/peach-blossom-spring/README.md

 # Peach Blossom Spring / PBS

 Peach Blossom Spring is inspired by **NGM / Non-Governmental Matters**.
 It is a LLM wiki wrapped with playful game interface.
+PBS is also a Karpathy-like LLM wiki experiment: instead of asking an AI to re-read a messy pile every time, the project grows a curated memory layer that can be searched, reviewed, repaired, and exported back into the game.

 NGM is a research interview project about the sustainability of small, independent art and technology communities: how they organize, teach, share tools, host camps, keep friendships alive, survive funding gaps, and pass on knowledge in alternative and non-institutional ways.